 3D model of a Coronavirus as a Christmas decoration: the model, alpha channel and final render.

 There’s one event in 2020 that no-one will ever forget, so I couldn’t ignore it.
-I created a 3D model of the virus, based on an earlier illustration I made of a Christmas bauble.
-I applied a reflective glass surface texture and used a virtual CGI camera looking up slightly to match the backgrounds perspective.
-I surrounded the 3D model with an environment similar to the background, with a darker area on top to reflect its position just under the ceiling.
+I created a 3D model of the virus, based on an earlier modeI I made of a Christmas bauble.
+I applied a reflective glass surface texture and used a virtual CGI camera looking up slightly to match the backgrounds perspective and surrounded the 3D model with an environment to match the background.

 3D model of Doctor Who's Tardis as a Christmas ornament.